-Teaching Reading Strategies and Sam and Friends Phonics Books Bundle
+Teaching Reading Strategies and Sam and Friends Phonics Books BUNDLE

-The Teaching Reading Strategies and Sam and Friends Phonics Books Bundle is designed for non-readers or below grade level readers with low fluency, poor comprehension, and lack of decoding skills.
+The Teaching Reading Strategies and Sam and Friends Phonics Books COMPREHENSIVE PROGRAM BUNDLE is designed for non-readers or below grade level readers with low fluency, poor comprehension, and lack of decoding skills.
 Ideal as both Tier II or III pull-out or push-in reading intervention for remedial readers, special education students with auditory and visual processing disorders, and English-language learners.
 This full-year (or half-year intensive) program provides whole-class diagnostic reading assessments to pinpoint specific reading deficits for students ages eight-adult.

 Re: Teaching Reading Strategies Reading Intervention